TPG4155/Project/README.md

-# A numerical study ofpressure diffusion around an impermeable anomaly in an otherwisehomogeneous porous media using a finite difference mode
+# A numerical study ofpressure diffusion around an impermeable anomaly in an otherwisehomogeneous porous media using a finite difference model

 This is a gathering of files used in a group project in the course TPG4155 Applied Computer Methods in Petroleum Science at the Norwegian University of Science and Technology (NTNU).

 Abstract of the report: